 Mission, Guiding Principles and Learning Outcomes

-The Division of Student Services at Augustana College supports the Mission of the College by creating campus environments, programs, and services that promote student success.
+The Division of Student Life at Augustana College supports the Mission of the College by creating campus environments, programs, and services that promote student success.
 Our work as administrators, educators, advisers and advocates is focused on teaching through student development, community engagement, personal responsibility, leadership and service.

 Guiding Principles/Core Values

 Learning through Student Development - We value the development of mind, spirit and body.
-Student Services staff members facilitate learning through holistic student development inclusive of the intellectual, social, emotional, vocational, physical and spiritual dimensions.
+Student Life staff members facilitate learning through holistic student development inclusive of the intellectual, social, emotional, vocational, physical and spiritual dimensions.
 Our approach is to encourage continued growth by challenging and supporting students toward the next level of personal or intellectual development.

 Community Engagement - We seek to build a community of engagement in which everyone recognizes and respects the individuality, diversity, and interdependence of one another.
 We believe that student involvement inside and outside the classroom promotes learning and student success.
 We offer a vast array of programs and activities, facilities and services designed to assist students in achieving a sense of belonging while learning how to be contributing community members.